Robinlovelace/robinlovelace.website/_posts/2014-02-14-manchester-sheffield-ride.md

 published: true
 ---

-I arrived in Manchester around 2pm, having set-off from Sheffield and 9am and cycled all the way.
+I arrived in Manchester around 2pm, having set-off from Sheffield at 9am and cycled all the way.
-This may sound like a [masochistic](http://en.wikipedia.org/wiki/Sadomasochism) mid February activity.
+This may sound like a [masochistic](http://en.wikipedia.org/wiki/Sadomasochism) mid-February activity.
 But I can only report good vibes: a subtle rush of [endorphins](http://en.wikipedia.org/wiki/Endorphins) released from pushing the body and the satisfaction of knowing I got here with my own energies alone, rather than depending on [ancient sunlight](http://techalive.mtu.edu/meec/module19/Page4.htm)